-1. A Tour Downtown Bishkek – Bishkek:
+1. A Tour Downtown Bishkek – Bishkek

-The city center of the capital Bishkek is full of historical, cultural and musical heritage.
-You can spend the day learning more about the history of Kyrgyzstan through the Kyrgyz State Historical Museum or check the traditional Kyrgyz handcrafts at the State Museum of Applied Arts.
+The city centre of the capital Bishkek is full of historical, cultural and musical heritage.
+You can spend the day learning more about the history of Kyrgyzstan through the Kyrgyz State Historical Museum or check the traditional Kyrgyz handicrafts at the State Museum of Applied Arts.
 Watch the marching of the state guards as they change shifts at independence monument at Ala-Too Square.
 When shopping time is due you can head to one of the two main bazars; the Osh Bazar or the Dordoy Bazar.

-2. Kyrgyz State Historical Museum – Bishkek:
+2. Kyrgyz State Historical Museum – Bishkek